GARP FRM Part I 6-Month Study Plan

 Start Building the Habit

 FRM Part I rewards consistency more than intensity.
-Six months at 10 to 12 hours per week, with weekly milestones and a disciplined error log in the final month, is a path most working candidates can sustain.
+Six months at 10 to 12 hours per week, with weekly milestones and a disciplined error log in the final month, is a path most working candidates can actually sustain.

 Start with FreeFellow's free FRM Part I question bank for adaptive practice that mirrors the exam format and tracks your weakest topics automatically.